Alex Murphy (footballer): Newcastle United

 Murphy joined Newcastle United from Galway United in July 2022.

 During the 2022–23 season, Murphy trained with the Newcastle first-team squad.
 He featured in first-team friendly matches, playing in a 5–0 win over Saudi Arabian side Al Hilal SFC in Riyadh in December 2022.
 He also captained the Newcastle under-21 team, and played at both left-back and centre-back.

 After impressing during the 2023–24 pre-season, Murphy made his first senior start in a 2–0 victory over ACF Fiorentina, keeping a clean sheet and playing the full 90 minutes.
-He made his league debut for Newcastle on 25 November 2023, appearing as a second-half substitute in a 4-1 win in the Premier League against Chelsea.
+He made his league debut for Newcastle on 25 November 2023, appearing as a second-half substitute in a 4–1 win in the Premier League against Chelsea.
 In May 2024 Murphy signed a new long term contract with Newcastle.
 On 20 January 2025, he signed for Bolton Wanderers on loan for the rest of the season.

-He was included in Newcastle's pre-season tour of the Far East but on 27 July 2025, in Singapore, he scored an own goal in a 3-2 defeat against Arsenal.
+He was included in Newcastle's pre-season tour of the Far East but on 27 July 2025, in Singapore, he scored an own goal in a 3–2 defeat against Arsenal.

+On 24 February 2026, he made his first competitive start for the club in their second-leg UEFA Champions League playoff tie against Qarabağ.
+Playing the full 90 minutes, Murphy helped Newcastle advance to the next round.

+On 11 August 2026, Murphy moved on loan to 1.
+FC Kaiserslautern in the German second tier.